leminhtuan2015/Today-I-Learn/javascript/ajax.md

 AJAX: Asynchronous JavaScript and XML

-What is it?
+### What is it?

 - AJAX is the use of the XMLHttpRequest object to communicate with server-side scripts.
+  - Submitting forms and uploading files
+  - It can be used to send and receive binary content
 - AJAX can send as well as receive information in a variety of formats, including
   - JSON
   - XML